 Tall wheatgrass as energy crop for marginal areas has being testes enough to be consider in large scale projects to feed biomass facilities.

 When we started looking for new energy crops we never imagined that emissions and energy balances had to be so important for sustainability.
-Tall wheatgrass (Elytrigia elongata) is orginal from Eurasia and was brought to United States and Argentina many decades ago.
-Its low digestibility and high drought and low pH tolerance encouraged us to investigate seriously and develop the crop as new feedstock grass for semiarid temperate areas worldwide.
+Producing a lot means often a high load of fertilizers and irrigation.
+However we want options for marginal lands.
+Tall wheatgrass (Elytrigia elongata) is one of those options.
+It is orginal from Eurasia and was introduced to United States, Canada and Argentina many decades ago to produce some fodder and prevent erosion where nothing was grown.
+It is as very drought tolerant and frost species, with very high pH and salinity tolerance so it was encouraged to investigate it seriously for biofuel and solid biomass production in semiarid temperate areas worldwide.
+And the beauty of it is that it is a very cheap biomass option.

 Tall wheatgrass is better prepared for aridity, summer severe droughts as occur in many regions from Ushuaia to Canada or in Southern and Eastern European countries.
 Our consultants have been involved in sound research regarding this crop as a novel energy grass to provide sustainable, stable and cheap biomass in many marginal regions where many other crops just failed.